BetonQuest/BetonQuest/docs/Objectives-List.md

 ## Block: `block`

 To complete this objective player must break or place specified amount of blocks.
 First argument after name is type of the block and data value after a colon (WOOD:2 means birch wooden planks).
 You can find possible types at Bukkit reference page there: [material types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
 Next is amount.
 It can be more than 0 for placing and less than 0 for destroying.
-You can also use `notify` keyword to display messages to the player each time he updates amount of blocks.
+You can also use `notify` keyword to display messages to the player each time he updates amount of blocks, optionally with the notification interval after colon.

 This objective has two properties, `amount` and `left`.
 Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
 Note that it may sometimes be negative!

-**Example**: `block LOG:2 -16 events:reward notify`
+**Example**: `block LOG:2 -16 events:reward notify:5`

 ## Mob Kill: `mobkill`

 The player must kill specified amount of mobs You must specify mob type first and then amount.
 You can find possible mob types here: [mob types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
 Additionally you can specify names for mobs with `name:Uber_Zombie`, so only killing properly named mobs counts.
 All `_` are replaced with spaces, so in this example you would have to kill 5 zombies with "Uber Zombie" above their heads.
-You can also specify `notify` keyword to display messages to the player each time he kills a mob.
+You can also specify `notify` keyword to display messages to the player each time he kills a mob, optionally with the notification interval after colon.
 If you want to accept only mobs marked with `spawn` event, use `marked:` argument followed by the keyword used in that event.

 This objective also has two properties, `amount` and `left`.
 Amount is current amount of killed mobs, left is amount needed to complete the objective.